Azure-Samples/azure-ai-document-processing-samples/.devcontainer/README.md

 - **azure-storage-blob** - To interact with the Azure Blob Storage service.
 - **ipycanvas** - To create interactive canvases in Jupyter notebooks.
 - **ipykernel** - To create Jupyter kernels.
-- **jupyter-bbox-widget** - To create bounding box widgets in Jupyter notebooks.
 - **marker-pdf** - To extract text from PDF files as Markdown.
 - **matplotlib** - To create plots in Jupyter notebooks.
 - **notebook** - To create Jupyter notebooks.